 Experiencing a miscarriage is a tremendous shock.
-Infertility is defined as 2 or more consecutive miscarriages.
+Recurrent miscarriage is defined as 2 or more consecutive miscarriages.
 The joyful feelings resulting from a positive pregnancy test give way to feelings of disappointment and sadness.
 A feeling of unreality - "this can't be happening to me" - is mixed with a deeper sense of having lost something precious - a baby.
 Medically, it is often bewildering and the couple asks, "Why?"
 To help with these questions, this article discusses the medical reasons for miscarriage.
 In addition, ask your doctor what you can expect during and after your miscarriage and if you get pregnant again.

 Of all pregnancies, 15-20% end in miscarriage; 75% of these in the first 12 weeks of pregnancy.

 Miscarriage can leave you with deep-rooted feelings of loss and sorrow.
 These feelings must be confronted and dealt with, not suppressed, as is often urged by friends and family.